'We can now mourn': Footballer Sala's family after body

 READ: Body recovered from wreckage of plane carrying footballer Emiliano Sala

-The family said their thoughts were also with the family of the 59-year-old pilot of the plane, David Ibbotson, whose body has not yet been found, saying "we hope the authorities do everything possible to find him".
+The family said their thoughts were also with the loved ones of the 59-year-old pilot of the plane, David Ibbotson, whose body has not yet been found, saying "we hope the authorities do everything possible to find him".

 Sala had returned to France to say goodbye to his teammates at Ligue 1 club Nantes and was flying to Wales on Jan 21 to join up with his new club following his €17 million (US$19.3 million) transfer.